Curaçao: Beaches

-Curaçao has a total of 37 beaches.

 Architecture

 The island has diverse architectural styles reflecting the influence of the various historical rulers over the region, including Spain, the Netherlands, with more modern elements under Western influence primarily including the United States and other European countries.
 This ranges from ruins and colonial buildings to modern infrastructure.

 Forts

 When the Dutch arrived in 1634, they built forts at key points around the island to protect themselves from foreign powers, privateers, and pirates.
 Six of the best-preserved forts can still be seen today: